oddkiva/sara/doc/sphinx/source/multiviewgeometry/essential_matrix.rst

    \mathbf{t}_i = \mathbf{t}_{ji} + \dots + \mathbf{t}_{i_1 i_2} + \mathbf{t}_{0 i_1}

-Because the relative pose estimations are noisy estimation, the successive composition of rotation and translation will induce an accumulation of errors.
+Because the relative pose estimations are noisy, the successive composition of rotation and translation will induce an accumulation of errors.

 However the addition of translations is the most problematic because the relative pose estimation can only recover the translation up to a scale.
 In other words, it can only recover the direction of the translation.

-This is not a good approach.
+Thus it is not a good approach.
 Instead as described in Snavely's paper, Bundler starts from two cameras.
 Then a new camera is added, its pose is initialized with the direct linear transform.
 The internal camera parameters are initialized from the extraction of EXIF tags.